lyusupov/SoftRF/software/app/Emulator/README.md

 1) The emulator takes current GNSS position, time stamp and ID to encode them into raw data packet.
 Then it gives the outbound packet via Wi-Fi to SoftRF Prime for actual transmittion into air.

-2) The emulator does also
+2) The emulator also
- - receive inbound raw data packets from SoftRF Prime;
+ - receives inbound raw data packets from SoftRF Prime;
- - apply decoding algorithm ;
+ - applies decoding algorithm ;
- - convert decoded data into a fraction of FLARM datalink format ;
+ - converts decoded data into a fraction of FLARM datalink format ;
- - deliver the NMEA datalink strings to localy running XCSoar or LK8000 app via UDP stream.
+ - delivers the NMEA datalink strings to localy running XCSoar or LK8000 app via UDP stream.

 ## Prerequisites: